TIBET & XINJIANG UYGUR

 Tibet, the remote and mainly-Buddhist territory known as the “roof of the world”, is governed as an autonomous region of China.
 But the allegiances of many Tibetans lie with the exiled spiritual leader, the Dalai Lama, seen by his followers as a living god, but by China as a separatist threat.
 China claims a centuries-old sovereignty over the Himalayan region.
 It is the traditional homeland of the Tibetan people as well as other ethnic groups.
 However due to Chinese pressure and benefits for Chinese citizens it is now also inhabited by considerable numbers (and increasing) of Chinese.
 Tibet is the highest region on Earth, with an average elevation of 5,000 m.
 The highest elevation in Tibet is Mount Everest, Earth’s highest mountain, rising 8,850 m above sea level.
 In 1959, after a failed anti-Chinese uprising, the 14th Dalai Lama fled Tibet and set up a government in exile in India.
 Most of Tibet’s 6000 monasteries were destroyed in the 1960s and 1970s during China’s Cultural Revolution.
 Thousands of Tibetans are believed to have been killed during periods of repression and martial law.

 The cities most known landmark is the Potala Palace, sitting majestically on a hill dominating Lhasa. a golden feather upon the roof of the world, which Tibetans proudly claim to be the prime miracle since the creation of this world.
-It is visible from any distance, with the golden roof shinning in the sun, stroll around the back alleys of the Barkhor area of Old Lhasa.
-The streets smelled of yak butter and incense while hordes of pilgrims shuffled along the main Kora (circumambulations) around Jokhang Temple.
-Around Lhasa visit the Nietang Buddha, The Dreoung monastery with more than 10000 monks, The Sera Monastery, visit the Gandan Monastery, superb views of the Kyi-chu Valley along the way see large numbers of pilgrims and monks offering prayers, rubbing holy rocks, enjoy the beautiful alpine lake called Draksum-tso sheer beauty of the lake and its surrounding 6000m peaks.
+It is visible from any distance, with the golden roof shinning in the sun.
+Stroll around the back alleys of the Barkhor area of Old Lhasa.
+The streets smell of yak butter and incense while hordes of pilgrims shuffled along the main Kora (circumambulations) around Jokhang Temple.
+Around Lhasa visit the Nietang Buddha, The Dreoung monastery with more than 10000 monks, The Sera Monastery, visit the Gandan Monastery, superb views of the Kyi-chu Valley along the way.
+See large numbers of pilgrims and monks offering prayers, rubbing holy rocks; enjoy the beautiful alpine lake called Draksum-tso, the sheer beauty of the lake and its surrounding 6000m peaks.
 Snow-covered mountains, glaciers and trees are reflected upon the lake’s rippling surface.
 There are small islands in the middle of the lake with Buddhist temples built upon them.
-Visit the charming Tsodzong Monastery, drive to Bayi, visit the Lamaling Temple
+Visit the charming Tsodzong Monastery, drive to Bayi, visit the Lamaling Temple.

 The first city you enter after you cross into Tibet.
-It is one of the westernmost cities of China, near the border with Afghanistan, Kyrgyzstan, Pakistan and Tajikistan.
+It is one of the western most cities of China, near the border with Afghanistan, Kyrgyzstan, Pakistan and Tajikistan.
 With a population of over 500,000, Kashgar has served as a trading post and strategically important city on the Silk road between China, the Middle East and Europe for over 2000 years.
-Now administered as a county-level unit of the People’s Republic of China.
-Kashgar also forms the end of the Karakoram Highway.
+Now administered as a county-level unit of the People’s Republic of China, Kashgar forms the end of the Karakoram Highway.
 A must do when in town on a Sunday is to visit the largest market in central Asia; a major trading point along the Silk Road where goods have been traded for more than 2,000 years.
-Other points of interest are the statue of Mao Zedong, the Tomb of Afaq Khoja (holiest Muslim site in Xinjiang.
-And the Id Kah Mosque the largest mosque in China.
-The dark side and an area you will not see are the approx. 120000 members of the Kashgar Muslim Uyghur in Xinjiang’s re-education camps (read detention centres) subject to political indoctrination and torture in 2018 estimates place the number of detainees in the hundreds of thousands.
+Other points of interest are the statue of Mao Zedong, the Tomb of Afaq Khoja (holiest Muslim site in Xinjiang), and the Id Kah Mosque, the largest mosque in China.
+The dark side and an area you will not see are the approx. 120000 members of the Kashgar Muslim Uyghur in Xinjiang’s re-education camps (read detention centres).
+Subjected to political indoctrination and torture in 2018 estimates place the number of detainees in the hundreds of thousands.

-a village and valley in Hotan County with the border of Xinjiang and Tibet.
-Driving east from Kashgar typical Tibetan homes with their trapezoid shaped windows and fluttering prayer flags, and Tibetans walking beside the roads wearing their distinctive national costumes.
+A village and valley in Hotan County with the border of Xinjiang and Tibet.
+Driving east from Kashgar you find typical Tibetan homes with their trapezoid shaped windows and fluttering prayer flags, and Tibetans walking beside the roads wearing their distinctive national costumes.

 Zhongba County has a population of approximately 18,000 and covers 43,594 square kilometres.
 It is prone to earthquakes and suffered a large one, 6.8 on the Richter scale, on 30 August 2008.
 Although the temblor left a 10 km (6.2 mi) north-south crack at the epicentre and houses were damaged and roads blocked by falling rocks, there were no reported injuries.

 Driving to Tsedang, you will see the beautiful scenery of Tibetan Villages and great views.
 Visit Chongkang Village and Tashi Zong Palace.
 Chongkang Vaillage is the home of 13th Dalai Lama and Tashi Zong Palace is a combination of Tibetan style and Chinese Style constructions.
-Visit Yumbulagang.
-A fine, tapering finger of a structure that sprouts from a craggy ridge overlooking the patchwork fields of the Yarlung Valley, Yumbulagang is considered the oldest building in Tibet.
-Trundruk monastery, also one of the earliest Buddhist monasteries in Tibetan history.
+Visit Yumbulagang, a fine, tapering finger of a structure that sprouts from a craggy ridge overlooking the patchwork fields of the Yarlung Valley; it is considered the oldest building in Tibet.
+Trundruk monastery is also one of the earliest Buddhist monasteries in Tibetan history.

 SHIGATSE The second largest city with 40,000 inhabitants in Tibet and the traditional capital of the Tsang.
 The city is located at 3880 meters.
 From here follow the friendship way to Rongbuk.
-On the road the drive is full of magnificent scenery and cross some extremely high passes including Gyatsola (5248m).
-The road to Everest diverts off the newly paved Friendship highway near the town of Shegar and turns into bumpy gravel trail, which is still 90km to get to Rongpuk.
-If it is in clear weather, you can have a glimpse of 4 mountains which is 8000m high or more, such as: Mt.
+On the road the drive is full of magnificent scenery and crosses some extremely high passes including Gyatsola (5248m).
+The road to Everest diverts off the newly paved Friendship highway near the town of Shegar and turns into a bumpy gravel trail, which is still 90km to get to Rongpuk.
+If it is clear weather, you can have a glimpse of 4 mountains which are 8000m high or more, such as: Mt.
 Lhotse (8516m),Mt.
 Everest (8848m), Mt.
-Qowowuyag (8201m),Mt Mayalu (8463m). wake up to the first sunlight shining over the pyramid-shaped summit of imposing Mt.
+Qowowuyag (8201m),Mt Mayalu (8463m).
+Wake up to the first sunlight shining over the pyramid-shaped summit of imposing Mt.
 Everest.
-The Rongbuk Monastery is world’s highest Buddhist compound. explore the Tashilumpo Monastery, the holy seat of the Panchen Lama, which is essentially a walled town with cobbled and twisting lanes that revolve around a magnificent monastery.
+The Rongbuk Monastery is world’s highest Buddhist compound.
+Explore the Tashilumpo Monastery, the holy seat of the Panchen Lama, which is essentially a walled town with cobbled and twisting lanes that revolve around a magnificent monastery.